freezy/android-seed/README.md

    - Package: `com.example.tests.unit`
    - Search for tests: *In single module*
    - Working directory: `$MODULE_DIR$`

+   Also create a new *Gradle Configuration* that runs `testDebug` and reference it under the *Before launch* section (also a `testClasses` is automatically added by the Android Studio plugin, but it only compiles test classes and not the resources).

 You should now be able to run tests by right-clicking on the test method.
 Be sure to choose JUnit for the Robolectric tests and Android test for the instrumentation tests.
 You can also run the tests